Igor Markevitch: Career

 Markevitch continued composing as war approached, but in October 1941, not long after completing his last original work, the Variations, Fugue and Envoi on a Theme of Handel for piano, he fell seriously ill.
-After recovering, he decided to give up the composition and focus exclusively on conducting.
+After recovering, he decided to give up composition and focus exclusively on conducting.
 His last compositional projects were the revision of L'envol d'Icare and arrangements of other composers' music.
 His version of J. S. Bach's Musikalisches Opfer (Musical Offering) is especially notable.

 He had débuted as a conductor at age 18 with the Royal Concertgebouw Orchestra.
 After presiding at the Dutch premiere of Rébus, Markevitch had studied conducting with Pierre Monteux and Hermann Scherchen.
 As a conductor, he was much admired for his interpretations of the French, Russian and Austro-German repertory, and of twentieth-century music in general.

 He settled in Italy, and during the Second World War was active in the partisan movement.
 He married and settled in Switzerland in 1947 following the war.
 He pursued his conducting career worldwide.
 He became permanent conductor of the Orchestre Lamoureux in Paris in the 1950s, conducted the Spanish RTVE Orchestra in 1965, the London Symphony Orchestra in 1966 and was also permanent conductor of the Monte-Carlo Philharmonic Orchestra.

 In 1970, after ignoring his own compositions for nearly 30 years, Markevitch began to conduct his own music frequently, triggering its slow revival.
 His last concert was in Kiev, his birthplace.
 He died suddenly from a heart attack in Antibes on 7 March 1983, after a concert tour in Japan and Russia.

 Family

 A great-great-grandfather, Mykola Markevych, was a Ukrainian historian, ethnographer, composer and poet.
 A great-grandfather, Andriy Markevitch, was an activist, ethnographer, lawyer, philanthropist, and musician.
-His maternal grandfather was well-known painter Ivan Pokhitonov (1850-1923).
+His maternal grandfather was well-known painter Ivan Pokhitonov (1850 – 1923).
 His brother Dimitry Markevitch became a noted musicologist and cellist.

 The Ukrainian Markevitch (also spelled in Polish as Markiewicz) family is believed to have originated 300 years ago from a common paternal ancestor and his wife.
 Their ethnicity is disputed as Polish, Ukrainian, or Serbian, as the patronymic name is widespread among central European peoples.